NovaGallardo/NovaGallardo/README.md

 👋 Hi, I'm Nova Gallardo!

-I’m currently transitioning my career into data analysis. 🎯 After a journey in the creative field with a Bachelor's in Audiovisual Communication and Interactive Media, I realized that technology and data are crucial for making strategic, informed decisions.
-My background in video editing and 2D animation gave me a deep understanding of working with advanced software, and now I’m shifting that mindset toward data analysis.
+I’ve recently completed my transition into data analytics after finishing the Data Analyst program at Laboratoria Bootcamp. 🎯 With a background in Audiovisual Communication and Interactive Media, I realized that technology and data are crucial for making strategic, informed decisions.
+My experience in video editing and 2D animation gave me a strong foundation in working with advanced software, and now I apply that same problem-solving mindset to data analysis.

-I'm currently enrolled in the Data Analyst program at Laboratoria Bootcamp, where I'm sharpening my skills in SQL, Power BI, and Looker Studio. 📊 While I’ve just started learning Python, my main focus is SQL and visualizing insights through interactive dashboards.
-My role as tech support at La Victoria Lab is reinforcing my decision to fully dive into the tech world, solidifying my passion for technology and data-driven solutions. 🛠️
+My skill set includes SQL, Power BI, Looker Studio, and a bit of Python, with a strong focus on transforming raw data into meaningful insights through interactive dashboards. 📊 My role as tech support at La Victoria Lab further solidified my passion for tech and data-driven solutions, reinforcing my commitment to this field.

-I’m excited to continue this journey in data analysis and use my skills to generate insights that support strategic decision-making. 🚀
+I’m excited to continue growing as a data analyst, leveraging my skills to generate insights that drive strategic decision-making. 🚀

-When I’m not working with data, you’ll find me surfing 🌊 or exploring new tech trends. 🧠
+When I’m not working with data, you’ll find me surfing, exploring new tech trends or probably trading the futures market. 🧠

 📫 Feel free to reach out to me at novagallardo@gmail.com